korivikishore1991PersonalStuff/Notes_and_Interview_questions/Data tagging via Cloudera navigator and Hue.md

 Figure#5

 # Hue_based_searching
 As stated earlier once hue is integrated we can edit, define and modified the technical metadata of Hive entities.
+By default, only tables and views are returned.
+To search for columns, partitions, databases use the ‘type:’ filter.
+Example of searches:
+table:customer → Find the customer table
+table:tax* tags:finance → List all the tables starting with tax and tagged with ‘finance’
+owner:admin type:field usage → List all the fields created by the admin user that matches the usage string
 Figure#6

 # References